aknierim/beamerthemecode/README.md

 ```

 ## Acknowledgements
-This theme was inspired by the theme of a talk given by [@StFroese](https://github.com/StFroese) at the ErUM-Data-Hub PYOPP Workshop 2025.
+This theme is a LaTeX beamer adaption for a theme of a talk given by [@StFroese](https://github.com/StFroese) at the ErUM-Data-Hub PYOPP Workshop 2025.